jacquarg/mesinfos-dev/doc/hellomesinfos.md

   "version": "3.0.0",
   "licence": "AGPL-3.0",
   "permissions": {
+    "settings": {
+      "description": "Required by the cozy-bar to display Claudy and know which applications are coming soon", "type": "io.cozy.settings",
+      "verbs": [
+        "GET"
+      ]
+    },
     "apps": {
     "description": "Required by the cozy-bar to display the icons of the apps", "type": "io.cozy.apps",